FAQ

 1. Finger contacts: standard touch points (e.g., finger) with ID, position, and touch phase

-Developers can fine-tune tracking parameters like translation, rotation smoothing and piece persistence, allowing you to customize behavior for your game.
+Developers can fine-tune tracking parameters like translation, rotation smoothing and Piece persistence, allowing you to customize behavior for your game.
+See the Touch guide for the full contact model and per-SDK conventions.

 How does Board handle noise such as arms, hands, etc?